 I used a green patina aging effect to give these mismatched household items a little old-world charm and to make them look like they have always belonged together.

-I love the green-blue oxidized look.
-You see it on weathered bronze awnings, outside light fixtures, and statues.
-After a bit of searching, I found this oxidizing kit from Modern Masters to replicate a patina look without years of actual aging.
+I love the green-blue oxidized look that you see on weathered bronze awnings, outside light fixtures, and statues.
+After a bit of searching, I found this oxidizing kit from Modern Masters to replicate the look without years of actual aging.

 I have to admit, I’ve never used any type of patina paint and I wasn’t sure it would work.
 Still, I decided to give it a try and I’m so happy I did!
 This kit was so much fun to use and I was shocked at how beautiful the patina came out.

-If you’ve never used patina paint, check out the supplies list and steps below.
-The step listed here are actually on the back of the box and are very easy to do.
-Here I added a few tips and photos from my own experience so you see the process and try it on your next upcycle!
+If you’ve never used a patina paint kit, check out the supplies list and steps below.
+The steps listed here are actually on the back of the box and are very easy to do.
+Here I added a few tips and photos from my own experience to show the process!

 Supplies